SBiswas765/Computational_Analysis_of_Hookes_Joint/README.md

 # 🔩 Computational_Analysis_of_Hookes_Joint

-A Python tool to **analyze and visualize the kinematics** of a Hooke's (universal) joint.
+A Python tool to **analyze and visualize the kinematics** of a Hooke's Universal Joint.
 It calculates critical parameters like shaft speeds, angular acceleration, and angles (θ₁–θ₄), then generates both a **polar velocity diagram** and a **real-time simulation** of the joint's motion.

-Ideal for:
+Ideal for And Used For
-- 🛠 Mechanical design validation
+- 🛠 Mechanical Design Validation
-- 🎓 Educational demonstrations
+- 🎓 Educational Demonstrations
-- 📊 Kinematic analysis projects
+- 📊 Kinematic Analysis Projects

 ---